Free Royal Mail Tracked 24 Hour Delivery on all orders over £20

 To switch from freebase to salt nic safely, our advice is to start vaping nic salts at a much lower nicotine strength (mg/ml).
 You can always adjust your nicotine dosage upwards if you feel you need more.
 Some box mods have puff counters which can help you to keep an eye on your consumption levels, too.
 If you have any doubts, ask your NHS Stop Smoking counsellor or your doctor for further advice.

-Just remember that the ‘job’ of nicotine-infused e-liquid is to help you quit smoking.
+Just remember that the reason that nicotine-infused e-liquid exists is to help you quit smoking.
 If you’re doing well on freebase nicotine and you’re worried you might relapse if you try salt nic, the safest thing to do is stick with freebase nicotine.
 You don’t have to make the switch.

 5: Is Nic Salt More Hassle?